Security

 In October 2020, I noticed that Ubuntu and other Linux distributions were not keeping pace with the rapid release schedules of many software development tools.
 To use the latest releases, I started downloading and installing the tools from their vendor’s or project’s website instead of getting them solely from the Ubuntu package repositories that provide my operating system.

 In December 2020, I learned of the SolarWinds attack and became increasingly worried about the software on my workstation.
 I was particularly concerned that the developer tools I had installed were adding hundreds of trusted sources to my system through their build-time dependencies and run-time plugins.
-The current releases of the tools were not available from Ubuntu, and I was unwilling to trust the packages built elsewhere.
+The current releases of the tools were not available from Ubuntu, but I was no longer willing to trust any packages built elsewhere.

 Dependency Verification